Haworthia Attenuata Care: How to Grow the Zebra Plant

-If you’re looking for a striking but simple plant that’s perfect for an office desk, kitchen, or succulent planter, look no further than Haworthia attenuata, or the zebra plant.
+Among all the Haworthia succulent types Haworthia attenuata, or the zebra plant is potentially the easiest to grow.
 It can thrive in pots, in the ground, and even indoors in a decorative arrangement so long as you care for it well.

-Zebra cactus plants have a striking appearance which is one major reason why they’re so popular.
-Zebra cactus is often wrongly deemed as an aloe plant.
-It belongs to the same subfamily and is confused with an actual cactus because of the similarity in the appearance.
-Having deep green foliage with bright, white spots, Zebra plant is a succulent perennial which can grow quite well in any place with plenty of sun or bright light.
+With deep green foliage with bright, white spots, the Zebra plant is a succulent perennial which can grow quite well in any place with plenty of sun or bright light.